Swright88/extending-testing/phase7/01_performance_testing.md

 new reports come in that it feels like it's getting worse.
 Then, it crashes again.

+The site clearly has numerous problems and doesn't _perform_ well.

 ## More Non-functional Testing

 Another non-functional characteristic of a product is its performance and hence